pimatic/homeduino/README.md

 Flashing
 --------

-You can eithter import all libraries in `libraries` into your Arduino IDE and open the `homeduino.ino` sketch or you can compile and flash using the `Makefile` (recommended).
+You can either import all libraries in `libraries` into your Arduino IDE and open the `homeduino.ino` sketch or you can compile and flash using the `Makefile` (recommended).

 The Makefile uses [Arduino.mk](https://github.com/sudar/Arduino-Makefile).
-Because the arduino-mk version that comes with raspbian on the raspberry pi is to old, arduino-mk comes bundled as git submpodule with this repository.
+Because the arduino-mk version that comes with raspbian on the raspberry pi is to old, arduino-mk comes bundled as git submodule with this repository.

 ```bash
 sudo apt-get install arduino-core avr-libc avrdude binutils-avr gcc-avr libconfig-yaml-perl libftdi1 libyaml-perl screen python-serial